- Fingerprints test

-You can check what information the websites can retrieve through this API from Browserleaks test
+You can check what information the websites can retrieve through this API from Browserleaks' test.

-WebGL image Noise function
+WebGL image Noise mode

 When you set WebGL mode to Noise, Multilogin will intercept WebGL readout requested by a website and add a unique noise to it.
 This noise will be persistent for that browser profile.
 This means all WebGL readouts within this profile will be altered the same way.
 For example, the same WebGL image on different pages will be altered in the same way.
 The same image in two different browser sessions will also be altered the same way.